Everything You Need To Know About Prebiotics, According To A Doctor

 Prebiotics are essentially compounds that feed on the friendly bacteria in the gut.
 These probiotic "backups" aren't digested or absorbed in your gastrointestinal (GI) tract; instead, they bypass your small intestine and head straight for your colon, where they promote a healthy gut environment.

-Prebiotics fall under several categories, including fructans (also called fructooligosaccharides or FOS) and resistant starch, according to a research review published in Foods.
+Prebiotics fall under several categories2, including fructans (also called fructooligosaccharides or FOS) and resistant starch, according to a research review published in Foods.
 Each feeds different types of gut flora including the key probiotic strain—Bifidobacterium—that helps with bowel regularity, according to a review of research published in Nutrients.
 The general rule is that to get labeled a "prebiotic" an ingredient must resist small-intestinal absorption, be fermented by intestinal microflora (probiotics), and stimulate healthy gut flora.

 How to supplement with prebiotics.

-Studies have shown that inulin, oligofructose, oligosaccharides, lactulose, and resistant starch meet all aspects of the definition of prebiotics, according to a review of research published in Nutrients.
+Studies have shown that inulin, oligofructose, oligosaccharides, lactulose, and resistant starch meet all aspects of the definition of prebiotics3, according to a review of research published in Nutrients.
 But in supplements, the most common form of prebiotics is generally via fibers, especially chicory root fiber (inulin).
 These powder supplements can be used to deliver therapeutic amounts of prebiotics.
 Try adding them to your smoothies or bowl of oatmeal for an extra dose of prebiotic benefits.

 Some supplements even combine probiotics with prebiotics, if you're looking for a double dose of benefits.
 In my own practice, I use prebiotics and probiotics in tandem to aid the gut.

-Another convenient way to boost your intake of prebiotics is by supplementing with the aforementioned resistant starch, such as potato starch, which works even if you're on a low-carb diet or don't do well with nightshade vegetables.
+Another convenient way to boost your intake of prebiotics is by supplementing with the aforementioned resistant starch3, such as potato starch, which works even if you're on a low-carb diet or don't do well with nightshade vegetables.

 How to add prebiotics to your diet.